Syllabus for IST 402 Emerging Technologies:

 This course should change the way you think about human behaviour, providing a theory of cognition that can be extended to help predict human behaviour for use in applications such as video games and interface testing.

 This course provides a balance between theory and practice, which are tightly intertwined in this area.
 Basic and more advanced readings will introduce the student to current thinking about facts, theories, and ways to model data.
 A small group project, drawing on the different backgrounds students bring to the program, will support integrating these various pieces of knowledge and applying them.
-The course includes working in small groups, speaking, and other non-traditional processes and outputs, but processes and outputs that researchers use in this area.
+The course includes working in small groups, speaking, and other non-traditional processes and outputs, but the processes and outputs used are those that researchers and developers use in this area.

 At the conclusion of this course, students will be able to:

-• Understand cognitive architectures and unified theories of cognition and their role with respect to agents, expert systems, human-computer interaction, and psychology, and their applications.
+• Understand cognitive architectures and unified theories of cognition and their role with respect to modeling human behavior, agents, expert systems, human-computer interaction, and psychology, and their applications.

 • Understand better in a quantitative and qualitative way some of the most relevant aspects of human behavior with respect to modeling their interaction with computer interfaces.